 CPSM takes privacy and confidentiality very seriously.
 We recognize that it is essential to protect the privacy of people involved in the complaints process and we are committed to keeping the information we collect confidential.

 - limit the information that we collect to what is relevant and necessary for a thorough investigation of concerns; and

 - ensure that information concerning complaints and investigations is kept confidential.

 To further assist with privacy and to help us focus only on what is relevant, we suggest that complainants provide detailed information regarding precisely what aspect of the care or conduct is of concern and the time frame during which the events occurred.
 Likewise, physicians should provide a response that fully addresses the concerns without introducing information that does not contribute to a review of the concern.

 Some of the steps CPSM takes to protect the privacy and confidentiality of the information we collect are set out below.
 Some of them are required by The Regulated Health Professions Act:

-- We require everyone involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Personal Health Information Act.
+- We require CPSM staff and committee members involved in the complaints and investigation process to sign confidentiality agreements which reinforce the strict confidentiality obligations of The Regulated Health Professions Act (see S. 140).